Data Protection Impact Assessments

 What a good DPIA looks like

 A good DPIA is proportionate to the actual risk.
 For straightforward, low-risk processing such as routine data management for existing business purposes, a DPIA can be brief and focused.
-For complex or novel processing, including AI systems or large-scale profiling, it needs genuine depth and rigorous analysis.
-The key elements of any DPIA are these.
+For complex or novel processing, including an AI system or large-scale profiling, it needs to go further.

-Accurate description of the processing.
-Start with a clear account of what data you collect, from where, how you use it, who has access to it, and how long you retain it.
-This is not a privacy notice.
-It should be technical, specific, and free of omissions.
-If your processing has changed or is more extensive than people assume, that should be evident at this stage.
+Describe the processing accurately.
+Set out what data you collect, from where, how you use it, who has access to it and how long you retain it.
+This is not a privacy notice: it should be technical, specific and complete.
+Where the processing has changed or grown since it was last described, that should be evident at this stage.

-Honest risk identification.
-Name the risks that are genuinely possible given your processing, your data subjects, and your control environment.
-Common risks include unauthorised access, loss or corruption of data, discrimination through biased algorithms, rights of individuals not being respected, and unintended secondary uses.
-Do not list risks and then immediately state they are “mitigated” without evidence.
+Name the risks that are possible given your processing, your data subjects and your control environment.
+They commonly include unauthorised access, loss or corruption of data, discrimination through a biased algorithm, rights of individuals not being met, and unintended secondary uses.
+Do not record a risk as “mitigated” without the evidence.
 Separate the risks that exist before you add controls from the risks that remain after you add them.

-Clear residual risk conclusion.
-After mitigation, state what level of risk remains.
-Low risk means you can proceed.
-Moderate risk means you should monitor and reassess regularly.
-High risk means you should consider whether the processing should proceed at all, whether different controls might reduce risk further, or whether you should consult the ICO under Article 36.
+State what level of risk remains after mitigation.
+At low risk you can proceed.
+At moderate risk you should monitor and reassess regularly.
+At high risk you must decide whether the processing should proceed at all, whether different controls would reduce the risk further, or whether to consult the ICO under Article 36.

 When to instruct specialist DPIA support

-Many organisations have capable internal Data Protection Officers who can handle routine DPIAs efficiently.
-Specialist DPIA support should be engaged in several contexts.
-When you are deploying artificial intelligence or automated decision-making systems, particularly those that profile individuals or make decisions affecting them, specialist input helps ensure you have properly assessed algorithmic risk, discrimination potential, and transparency obligations.
+Many organisations have internal Data Protection Officers who handle routine DPIAs.
+Where you are deploying artificial intelligence or an automated decision-making system, particularly one that profiles individuals or takes decisions about them, an external specialist can test your assessment of algorithmic risk, discrimination and the transparency obligations.

-Novel technologies such as synthetic data, advanced analytics platforms, or edge computing introduce processing patterns that most organisations have not encountered before.
-A specialist can help translate technical complexity into risk terms and identify control gaps.
+Synthetic data, advanced analytics platforms and edge computing introduce processing patterns that are new to the organisations adopting them, and a specialist can put the technical detail into risk terms and identify control gaps.
 Processing involving children’s data carries heightened risk and tighter regulatory requirements.
 Cross-border processing, particularly where data flows between the UK and the EU or beyond, requires assessment of dual compliance obligations and adequacy decisions.

 Frequently asked questions about data protection impact assessments